Recorder of Deeds: Marriage License

 Guidelines for obtaining a marriage license:

-- Marriage license applications are taken from 8:00 a.m. through 4:00 p.m. at the Annex location, and from 8:00 a.m. through 4:30 p.m. at the main location, Monday through Friday, except on observed holidays.
+- Marriage license applications are taken from 8:00 a.m. through 4:00 p.m. at the Administrative Building, Monday through Friday, except on observed holidays.
+The Annex is temporarily closed.

 - Both parties must appear together to fill out the application.

-- A valid driver's license or other form of photo ID is required.
+- A valid driver's license or other forms of government-issued photo ID is required.
+All documents must be in English.
 You will be required to supply us with your Social Security Number.
 However, no documentation is required.

 - $51.00 license fee (Cash or credit cards only.
 There is a transaction fee charged by the processor for credit cards.)